AnupamMisra/Data-science-projects/Stock_from_sentiment/README.md

 # Web scraping

-To do sentiment analysis and predict stock movement we are scraping the [live](https://economictimes.indiatimes.com/markets/stocks/liveblog) blog of ETNow at a daily basis manually.
+To do sentiment analysis and predict stock movement we are scraping the [live](https://economictimes.indiatimes.com/markets/stocks/liveblog) blog of ETNow at a daily basis.
 We are using Beautiful Soup to scrape the news headlines.
 Then we are doing sentiment analysis for each headline and fltering out the 0 values.
 Then these sentiments are passed through a sigmoid transformation to get a probability of market's downward movement the next day.
 If the probability>=0.519 we are predicting that the market will go down the next day.

 # Deployment